Zachary-Pearce/Pomegranate/src/Register File/README.md

 This is done so that ALU operations on register contents don't have to use the databus until the result is output.
 This allows for a single clock cycle operation from fetching data to writing back to the register file.

-The other output port is the data_bus, only the source register is sent through this port as it is assumed that the data bus is one word wide and therefore would be unable to fit both registers on the bus.
+The other output port is the data_bus, only the source register is sent through this port as it is assumed that the data bus is one word wide and therefore you would be unable to fit the contents of both registers (source and target) on the bus.

 ```VHDL
 data_bus <= registers(to_integer(unsigned(source_register)))(n-1 downto 0) when data_bus_R_file = '1' else (others => 'Z');